Sub Seasonal to Seasonal (S2S) Forecast

 CCA

-Probability of receiving above normal rainfall in most parts of the country except in some areas in Negros Island and Central Visayas where below normal rainfall is expected.
+Probability of receiving below normal rainfall in most parts of the country except in some areas in La Union, Pangasinan, , Mindoro, Cebu, Bohol, and southwestern Mindanao where above normal rainfall is expected.

-Probability of receiving above normal rainfall in most parts of the country except in Zamboanga Peninsula where below normal rainfall is expected.
+Probability of receiving below normal rainfall in most parts of the country except with some patches of above normal rainfall in southwestern Mindanao and Zamboanga.

 For Particulars, please contact: